Eligibility

 Required Registration Materials:

-* Registration can be filled out at any time.
+* Registration can be filled out at any time, recordings are due by the Preliminary Round Deadline.

 Questions?